Health, Education and Wellbeing Foundation YearStudy level: Undergraduate

 This course aims to provide the skills and knowledge relevant for progression onto a relevant degree programme.
 Throughout the course, you will gain an understanding of key concepts such as behavioural influences and effective health promotion techniques.

-Skills for Academic and Professional Development
+Skills for Professional Development

 Psychology of Learning and Development

 This module examines life span development and supporting psychological theories to enable you to develop an understanding of human behaviour.
 It emphasises the importance of psychology in the context of learning and behaviour and its application to enhance relationships with service users.
 By understanding the factors that influence people’s behaviours we can provide interventions that will help people change their lifestyle choices.
 With this in mind, you will cover essential topics such as psychological perspectives, learning and behaviour, stages of lifespan and even participate in the lively discussion of nature versus nurture.